jomit/smart-factory-accelerator/README.md

 # Smart Factory Accelerator

 This accelerator provides resources to get started with Smart Factory Solutions.
-The goal of this sample is to showcase how to use fully managed services and serverless components to reduce time to value and infrastuructre management for Industrial IoT architectures.
+The goal of these samples is to showcase how to use fully managed services and serverless components to reduce time to value and infrastuructre management for Industrial IoT architectures.

 - [Condition based monitoring Solution](https://github.com/jomit/smart-factory-accelerator#condition-based-monitoring-solution)